Action Man German Staff Officer

 The sand goggles were a strange choice.
 The German army issued perspex goggles in different shades to protect against dust or sun.
 They were not specifically issued to officers.

-Field Marshall Erwin Rommel is almost certainly the inspiration for the sand goggles.
+Field Marshal Erwin Rommel is almost certainly the inspiration for the sand goggles.
 In the early 1970s there was renewed fascination with the Desert Fox.
 Rommel was the subject of the first episode of a BBC documentary series 'The Commanders' which was broadcast in 1972.
 A new book 'Rommel' by Charles Douglas-Home, which cast doubt on his reputation as a military genius, was published in 1973.

 Since Palitoy introduced the Staff Officer uniform in 1974, their staff may have consulted the 1973 book 'Army Uniforms of World War 2' by Andrew Mollo and Malcolm McGregor.
 There is an illustration of a 'German General' who just happens to be Erwin Rommel.
 He has goggles fixed on his cap and a pair of 10x50 Dienstglas binoculars.
 The book points out that the sand goggles were British.
 Rommel was known for using captured British gas goggles for protection against the sun and sand.
-They were British MkIII gas goggles.
+They were British MkII or MkIII gas goggles.
 Originally packed with a gas mask and designed for protection against poison gas, the goggles did equally well against sand.
 It was well-known at the time that Rommel used British goggles.
 You could buy 'Rommel goggles' from Army surplus in the 1970s.

 There is a story that the goggles were given to Rommel by Major General Michael Gambier-Parry who was taken prisoner.